Frequently Asked Questions on the Management of Metastatic CRC

 Feng Wang, MD, PhD

 Sun Yat-sen University Cancer Center

-Feng Wang is Deputy Director of the Dept. of Medical Oncology at Sun Yat-sen University Cancer Center, Guangzhou.
-She received her MD from Sun Yat-sen University and PhD from MD Anderson Cancer Center, US.
-Her research focuses on clinical and biomarker-guided treatment optimization and metabolic regulatory mechanisms in GI cancers.
-She has published 60 SCI articles including in JAMA Oncol, Cell Res, and Ann Oncol.
-She has received several awards, including First Prize of Chinese Medical Science & Technology Award and First Prize for Science & Technology Development of the Ministry of Education.
-She is a Member of the Board Directors of CSCO, Vice Director of the Youth Expert Committee of the Professional Committee of Targeting Therapy of Tumors for the Chinese Anti-Cancer Association, and Director of Youth Expert Committee of the Professional Committee of Targeted and Individualized Therapy in Guangdong Province Anti-Cancer Association.
+Professor Feng Wang is Vice Director of the Department of Medical Oncology at Sun Yat-sen University Cancer Center, Guangzhou, China.
+She received her MD from Sun Yat-sen University and a PhD from MD Anderson Cancer Center, US.
+Her research focuses on clinical and biomarker-guided treatment optimization and metabolic regulatory mechanisms in gastrointestinal (GI) cancers, and she has extensive experience and expertise in the field of GI medical oncology and translation research in GI cancers.
+She has authored over 90 peer-reviewed articles, including some as first author or corresponding author in renowned journals, such as JAMA Oncol, Cell Res, and Ann Oncol,and she has also been invited to present results at AACR, CSCO, and other international conferences.
+Professor Wang has received several awards, including First Prize of the Chinese Medical Science & Technology Award and First Prize for Science & Technology Development from the Ministry of Education.
+She is a Chairing Committee member of CSCO and Vice Director of the Youth Committee of the Professional Committee of Tumor-Targeted Therapy for the Chinese Anti-Cancer Association.
 She is a member of ASCO and AACR.

 Tae Won Kim, MD, PhD

 Asan Medical Center, University of Ulsan College of Medicine